Instantly Downloadable Pdfs, notation etc

 - Includes an universally useful method to find simple major and minor chords to fit for any phrase regardless of the scale, or its origin.

-Here is how to play chords of your choice for any song, scale, phrase or raga for $67.
+Here is how to play chords of your choice for any song, scale, phrase or raga.
 Gain access and use the information at your own pace.

-Chord sheets for all the Geetams and other compositions
+Chord sheets for the Geetams and other compositions

 e.g.Chords for the Geetams (short introductory compositions)

 Complete chord sheet for the Geetams (pdf).
 The chords are based on the same logic or method discussed in the minor major chord section.
 Therefore, you will have a clear understanding of why you are playing the chords, and also make your own choices and variations if you feel the need for.